ajwazir/End-to-end-ETL-ML-Tableau/README.md

 * `current_weather_hourly_20230927.csv` (weather forecast from 2023/09/27 - hourly).

 ## 1.1.
 Prerequisites
-To run this project, you need an API key for the [Weather API - 5-day forecast](https://openweathermap.org/forecast5) as well as [AeroDataBox](https://rapidapi.com/aedbx-aedbx/api/aerodatabox/).
-Free options with monthly limited requests are available.

-You also need an AWS account to run the project in the cloud.
+To run this project, you need an AWS account to run the project in the cloud.

 __WARNING:__ Free tier options are available for AWS, but costs may occur when choosing the wrong payment plan or exceeding limits. __I am not responsible for any costs.__